jonnonz1/nz-statute-book/acts/public/2013/patents-act-2013.md

 (2) An invention of a method of treatment of human beings by surgery or therapy is not a patentable invention.
 (3) An invention of a method of diagnosis practised on human beings is not a patentable invention.
 (4) A plant variety is not a patentable invention.
-(5) For the purposes of subsection (4), plant variety has the same meaning as that given to the term variety in section 2 of the Plant Variety Rights Act 1987.
+(5) For the purposes of subsection (4), plant variety has the same meaning as in section 7 of the Plant Variety Rights Act 2022.

 ### Subpart 2 — Patent rights